 THE HISTORY OF SHOTOKAN KARATE

-Shotokan Karate is part of an ancient history of self-defense.
-A traditional Japanese martial art developed by Master Gichin Funakoshi, Shotokan Karate remains the most widely practiced form of Karate, boasting a powerful system of fighting crafted through centuries of refinement.
+Shotokan Karate is a traditional Japanese martial art developed by Master Gichin Funakoshi.
+It remains the most widely practiced form of Karate, boasting a powerful system of fighting crafted through centuries of refinement.

-Shotokan Karate emphasizes blocking and striking techniques, turning the arms and legs into powerful weapons.
+Shotokan Karate emphasizes blocking, striking, and breaking techniques, turning the arms and legs into powerful weapons.
 As a traditional martial art, Shotokan Karate practitioners train as the masters did before them.
 Technique, control, and discipline transform students into exceptional martial arts practitioners.

 Though Shotokan Karate teaches impressive fighting technique, the purpose of training is for self defense, wellness of body, and personal strength.
 In Master Funakoshi's own words, "The ultimate aim of the art of Karate lies not in victory or defeat, but in the perfection of the character of the participant."